michalorman/michalorman.github.com/_drafts/commands-and-queries.md

   end
 end

-context "when user creation unsuccessful" do before do
+context "when user is not valid" do before do
     # stub the valid? method
     allow(user).to receive(:valid?).and_return(false)